-- Clean driver mounting flange on discharge head and check for burrs or nicks on the register and mounting face.
-Oil lightly. - Center motor over pump and rotate to align mounting holes.
-Rotate junction box into desired position. - Lower driver carefully into place making certain that the female register on the driver mates over the male register on the pump. - Bolt driver to discharge head. d) - Check driver manufacturer's instructions for special instructions including lubrication instructions and follow all "startup" instructions. - Drivers should be checked for rotation at this time.
+- a) Clean driver mounting flange on discharge head and check for burrs or nicks on the register and mounting face.
+Oil lightly. - b) Center motor over pump and rotate to align mounting holes.
+Electric motors: Rotate junction box into desired position.
+Gear Drives: Rotate input shaft into desired position. - c) Lower driver carefully into place making certain that the female register on the driver mates over the male register on the pump. - d) Bolt driver to discharge head.

+- e) Check driver manufacturer's instructions for special instructions including lubrication instructions and follow all "startup" instructions. - f) Electric drivers should be checked for rotation at this time.
 Make electrical connections "bump" motor (momentarily start, then stop) to check rotation.
 DRIVER MUST ROTATE COUNTERCLOCKWISE when looking down at top end of motor.
 To change the direction of rotation on a three-phase motor, interchange any two line leads.
-To change direction of rotation on a two-phase motor, interchange the leads of either - See impeller adjustment instructions (section 5.3) before bolting the pump and driver half of the coupling together.
+To change direction of rotation on a two-phase motor, interchange the leads of either phase. - g) See impeller adjustment instructions (section 5.3) before bolting the pump and driver half of the coupling together.

-4.1.6.2 Installation of solid shaft driver with jacking screws
+4.5.4.3 Installation of solid shaft driver with jacking screws

 - a) Clean driver mounting flange on discharge head and check for burrs or nicks on the register and mounting face.
 Oil lightly. - b) Center motor over pump and rotate to align mounting holes.
-Rotate junction box into desired position. - c) Lower driver carefully into place.
-Mount the dial indicator base on the O.D. of the motor half coupling.
+Electric motors: Rotate junction box into desired position.
+Gear Drives: Rotate input shaft into desired position. - Lower driver carefully into place.
+Mount the dial C) indicator base on the O.D. of the motor half coupling.
 Set the indicator on the pump shaft, position the dial to zero being careful that the indicator is in direct line with one of the jackscrews.
 Record this reading then rotate the motor shaft and indicator 180 degrees.
 Record this reading being careful to note plus or minus values.
 Take the difference of the two readings and using the jackscrews move the motor onehalf of the difference.
 Repeat this step until the T.I.R. reading is a maximum of 0.051mm (0.002in.).
 Then repeat this step for the set of jack screws located 90 degrees to the first set.
-Once all readings are within 0.051mm (0.002in.), tighten motor bolts and check for any movement in readings. - d) Check driver manufacturer's instructions for special instructions including lubrication instructions and follow all "startup" instructions. - e) Drivers should be checked for rotation at this time.
+Once all readings are within 0.051mm (0.002in.), tighten motor bolts and check for any movement in readings. - d) Check driver manufacturer's instructions for special instructions including lubrication instructions and follow all "startup" instructions. - e) Electric drivers should be checked for rotation at this time.
 Make electrical connections and "bump" motor (momentarily start, then stop) to check rotation.
 DRIVER MUST ROTATE COUNTER-CLOCKWISE when looking down at top end of motor.
 To change the direction of rotation on a three-phase motor, interchange any two line leads.
-To change direction of rotation on a two-phase motor, interchange the leads of either phase. - f) See impeller adjustment instructions (section 5.3 before bolting the pump and driver half of the coupling together.
+To change direction of rotation on a two-phase motor, interchange the leads of either phase.

+f) See impeller adjustment instructions (section 5.3 before bolting the pump and driver half of the coupling together.